 The Graduate School evaluates applicants' files to determine whether their academic record meets or does not meet the graduate admissions standards.
-Evaluated applicant files are designated as 'meeting' or 'not meeting' or 'partially meeting' Graduate School standards and forwarded to the program for further consideration.
-Program faculty review applicant files and forward a recommended admission decision directly to the Graduate School (e.g., typically a letter to the student).
+Evaluated applicant files are designated as 'meeting', 'not meeting' or 'partially meeting' Graduate School standards and forwarded to the program for further consideration.
+Program faculty review applicant files and forward a recommended admission decision directly to the Graduate School.